 Addiction Rehab Referral Scam

-In a recent news article by ‘The Times‘, Daniel Gerrard who offers Drug and Alcohol Intervention Services in London the UK was referred to as been a ‘Parasite’ who sells addicts to clinics for £20,000 aided by the giant search engine, Google.
+In a recent news article by ‘The Times‘, Daniel Gerrard who offers Drug and Alcohol Intervention Services in London the UK was referred to as a ‘Parasite’ who sells addicts to clinics for £20,000 aided by the giant search engine, Google.

 Daniel Gerrard, a former addict and city bond trader recently met with two executives who he thought were setting up a new luxury rehabilitation centre for addiction in the Cotswolds, Gloucestershire.
 Little did he know that the two executives were undercover reporters for The Sunday Times.